Referee Guide - IET Research Journals

-We value the work of our referees and recognise that you are very busy and dedicated people.
+We value the work of our reviewers and recognise that you are very busy and dedicated people.
 We are always interested to hear from you, especially regarding your views on how we can provide you with the best possible service.
-To help us do this we encourage you to alert us to the following:
+To help us do this we encourage you to alert us, either by emailing the relevant journal inbox or editing your account in Manuscript Central, to the following:

 - changes in your contact details